Marilyn Mosby

-Marilyn Mosby (née James; born January 22, 1980) is an American politician and lawyer who served as the State's Attorney for Baltimore from 2015 to 2023.
-She is currently under federal indictment for multiple crimes.
+Marilyn Mosby (née James; born January 22, 1980) is a former American politician and lawyer who served as the State's Attorney of Baltimore from 2015 to 2023.
+She was the youngest state prosecutor for any major city in the United States.
+Mosby gained national attention following the killing of Freddie Gray in 2015, after which she led a highly publicized investigation and unsuccessful murder prosecution of the police officers who arrested and transported Gray.

+Mosby was re-elected in 2018 but lost her 2022 reelection campaign to Ivan Bates, following her indictment by federal grand juries for perjury and fraud.
+The two perjury charges were due to Mosby having financially exploited a COVID-19 pandemic relief program for which she was convicted on November 9, 2023.
+The fraud case, for which she was convicted on February 6, 2024, was due to mortgage fraud committed when purchasing two Longboat Key, Florida properties.

 Early life

-Born Marilyn James in Massachusetts, she was raised in Dorchester, Boston, by her grandparents.
-Her mother, Linda Thompson, was 17 when Mosby was born.
-Her mother and father both became police officers; her family traces its association with the police for two generations, as her grandfather was one of the first African-American police officers in the state.
+Born Marilyn James in Massachusetts, Mosby was raised by her grandparents in the Dorchester section of Boston, Massachusetts.
+Her mother and father both served as police officers and her grandfather was one of the first African-American police officers in the state.
 She attended Dover-Sherborn High School, an hour away from her home, as a result of METCO, the longest-standing school desegregation program in the country.
 She served in the Student Government Association, and was co-editor of the school newspaper.

-Her interest in practicing law was sparked by the murder of her 17-year-old cousin by another 17-year-old outside of her home.
-Her cousin was mistakenly identified as a drug dealer and consequently murdered.
+Her interest in practicing law was sparked by the murder of her 17-year-old cousin outside of her home, due to being misidentified as a drug dealer by criminals.

 In 2000, when she was a 20-year-old Tuskegee University student, James appeared on the Judge Judy television show as a plaintiff, suing a roommate for damaging her property during summer break.
-She prevailed in the arbitration, and was awarded $1,700.
+She was successful, and was awarded $1,700 for damages.
 She graduated magna cum laude from Tuskegee University with a (B.A.) degree; she earned a Juris Doctor from Boston College Law School in 2005.

 Career

-Mosby served as a law clerk and as Assistant State's Attorney for Baltimore from 2005 to 2011.
+Mosby served as a law clerk, an Assistant State's Attorney for Baltimore, and Liberty Mutual fraud investigator from 2005 to 2014.
 Before that she had held a series of legal internships in Boston while in law school.